iamvirul/NexFusionJS/README.md

 ## Getting Started

-Follow these steps to start using FusionJS:
+Follow these steps to start using NexFusion:

 ### Prerequisites